leth/AllocationCurve/README.md

 # Input and Output

 By default, if called with no arguments, the program will display a GUI allowing you to set input, output and control parameters.
 Alternatively, you may use command line flags, which will cause the GUI not to be displayed.

+The options are as follows:

+	-d (--depth) N     : Limit the depth of allocation records to show. -1 for no limit.
+	-g (--showGUI)     : Show the render settings GUI.
+	-i (--input) FILE  : Read input from this file
+	-o (--output) FILE : Output to this file

 The program input is defined using [YAML](http://www.yaml.org/) syntax, and supports nested allocation groups.